bnb-chain/BEPs/BEP3.md

 ## New Transaction Types on Binance Chain

-The below are the details for HTLT and CHLT.
+The below are the details for HTLT, CHTL and RHTL.

 ### Hash Timer Locked Transfer